dapr/quickstarts/hello-world/README.md

 == APP == Successfully persisted state.
 ```

-## Step 5 - Confirm Successful Persistence
+## Step 5 - Confirm successful persistence

-Now, let's just make sure that our order was successfully persisted to our state store.
-Create a GET request against: `http://localhost:3500/v1.0/invoke/nodeapp/method/order`. **Note**: Again, be sure to reflect the right port if you chose a port other than 3500.
+Now, to verify the order was successfully persisted to the state store, create a GET request against: `http://localhost:3500/v1.0/invoke/nodeapp/method/order`. **Note**: Again, be sure to reflect the right port if you chose a port other than 3500.

 ```sh
 curl http://localhost:3500/v1.0/invoke/nodeapp/method/order